GrantPierce94/multi-cycle-processor/README.md

 This project includes both single-cycle and pipelined (multi-cycle) implementations of a MIPS-like processor written in VHDL.
 Developed as part of a computer architecture course, the design simulates instruction fetch, decode, execute, memory access, and write-back stages.
 Testbenches are included for verification and timing analysis.

-In addition to architectural accuracy, this project was designed with **secure processor architecture principles** in mind — ensuring every control path and memory access adheres to foundational best practices in hardware trust boundaries, input validation, and error isolation.
+In addition to architectural accuracy, this project was designed with **secure processor architecture principles** in mind.
+This ensures every control path and memory access adheres to foundational best practices in hardware trust boundaries, input validation, and error isolation.

 ## Architecture Diagram